JoshLoecker/MAPT/README.md

 Two paths are needed with this container: 1) A `results` folder, and 2) A `data_files` folder.
 These folders can be named as you please, but this guide will use these respective names

+3. It is important that under the `data_files` folder, there is a folder that is exactly labeled as `fast5`.
+If this is not done, guppy_basecaller will not be able to pick up **any** `.fast5` files, even if they are present, as it looks for `.fast5` files under this folder name
-3. To run the container, execute the following command:
+4. To run the container, execute the following command:

 	```
 	singularity run \